xney/0010Final/README.md

 Haiwei Hu and Nicholas Thompson

   The goal for this project is to analyze data available on the WPRDC site and determine the best Pittsburgh neighborhood to own a dog.
-The submetrics for evaluating which neighborhood is the best for having a dog will be infrastructure, safety, and green space.
+The submetrics for evaluating which neighborhood is the best for dog owners are infrastructure, safety, and green space.
 The datasets we will be using are

   1. Police Incident Blotter https://data.wprdc.org/dataset/uniform-crime-reporting-data
   2. City of Pittsburgh Parks https://data.wprdc.org/dataset/parks